quickapps/docs/en/developers/field-api.rst

    registered Field.
 -  ``settingsForm``: Additional settings for this field, should define the way the values will be stored in the database.
--  ``settingsDefaults``: Default values for field settings form's inputs.
+-  ``settingsDefaults``: Default values for field settings form’s inputs.
--  ``settingsValidate``: Before instance's settings are changed, here you can apply your own validation rules.
+-  ``settingsValidate``: Before instance’s settings are changed, here you can apply your own validation rules.
 -  ``viewModeForm``: Additional view mode settings, should define the way the values will be rendered for a particular view mode.
--  ``viewModeDefaults``: Default values for view mode settings form's inputs.
+-  ``viewModeDefaults``: Default values for view mode settings form’s inputs.
--  ``viewModeValidate``: Before view-mode's settings are changed, here you can apply your own validation rules.
+-  ``viewModeValidate``: Before view-mode’s settings are changed, here you can apply your own validation rules.
 -  ``beforeAttach``: Before field is attached to Tables.
 -  ``afterAttach``: After field is attached to Tables.